qngapparat/daf/README.md

        └── ...
 ```

-If `foo` in turn depends on other functions or dependencies, they are included as well (recursively). **DEVNOTE**: This is a very common JS practice, we use Webpack under the hood for this.
+If `foo` in turn depends on other functions or dependencies, they are bundled as well (recursively) using webpack.

 ### `install`